 With that, Allard struck on the real problem.

-Every survey that has looked at the gig economy uses a somewhat different definition.
-Some surveys define the freelance economy solely in employment terms, defining “gigs” as temporary, contract and part-time work.
-Others add that gig workers are largely independent contractors — essentially self-employed — rather than employees.
-Most online job platforms that facilitate this economy maintain they are not employers, they are simply go-betweens, providing an easy way for self-employed individuals to find buyers for their services.
+Most online job platforms that facilitate this economy maintain they are not employers.
+They are simply go-betweens, providing an easy way for self-employed individuals to find buyers for their services.
 McGuire estimates that about 11% of the U.S. population is self-employed full-time.
 A larger group turn to freelance gigs to supplement their wage income.

 But there’s more….

-But that doesn’t pull in the broader realm of money-making activities that are also often included in some statistics on the gig economy, such as renting out a spare room through Airbnb or selling products on websites such as Etsy and eBay.
-When you include people who have engaged in these and similar activities in the past year, the gig economy grows to about one third of the working population.
+But that doesn’t pull in the broader realm of money-making activities that are included in some gig statistics.
+These include renting out a spare room through Airbnb or selling products on websites such as Etsy and eBay.
+When you include people who have engaged in these activities in the past year, the gig economy grows to about one third of the working population.
 This broader gig economy is growing at such a blistering pace that it’s predicted to sweep up the majority of Americans within a decade.
-However, this broad definition pulls in a large number of people whose connection to the gig economy is sporadic and potentially inconsequential. Â
+However, this broad definition pulls in a large number of people who engage in gigs only now and again.

 Does it matter?